-Ibogaine is among the most powerful psychoactive substances that exist on our planet.
+Ibogaine is among our planet’s most powerful psychoactive substances.
 It can be found in high concentrations in the root bark of Tabernanthe iboga, Voacanga Africana, and Tabernaemontana undulata, which are endemic to only three countries in Central Africa: Gabon, Cameroon, and Republic of Congo.

-This sacred plant is used in the Bwiti spiritual discipline, observed by indigenous peoples of today’s Gabon and Cameroon: Babongo, Mitsogo, and Fang.
+This sacred plant is used in the Bwiti spiritual discipline which is observed by the Babongo, Mitsogo, and Fang – indigenous peoples of today’s Gabon and Cameroon.
 Their ritualistic ingestion of the root bark serves for spiritual initiation and healing.
 It has a centuries-long tradition of use in rite of passage ceremonies and magic.

 How to Try Iboga

 Due to its long duration and extreme mind/body/soul effects, recreational use of iboga is virtually non-existent.
 It is used in traditional ceremonial contexts in Africa, and largely in rehabilitative purposes in other parts of the world where its clinical use is legal.
 Retreat centers and (mostly illegal) independently organized guided sessions that serve spiritual growth are also present, though not in great numbers.

 Unless you suffer from a serious substance abuse disorder in a country where addiction clinics use iboga, in order to have this experience, you will have to travel to Central Africa, or to the countries where legal iboga retreat centers can be found.

 Disclaimer: Do not procure iboga and consume it on your own.
 If taking this substance, you absolutely need to have a sitter or, ideally, an experienced guide present because:

 - Mis-dosing can be extremely psychologically unforgiving and without professional help severe traumas and permanent mental scarring is possible